vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-It also creates constants required in the Binary PIL program;
+It also creates constants required in the Binary PIL program:

-- `RESET` is used to reset registry values every time the state machine completes a cycle of state transitions,
+- `RESET` is used to reset registry values every time the state machine completes a cycle of state transitions.
 - `FACTOR`, which is an array of size 8, is used for correct placement of output registry values.